 - What is a std::initializer_list

-- Narrow the scope of a variable: if / switch with initialization
+- Narrow the variable scope: if / switch with initialization

-- Lambdas: Generic as well as lambdas with a template-head (a preview into C++20)
+- Generic as well as lambdas with a template-head (a preview into C++20)

 - Structured bindings